JuliaLang/julia/doc/src/manual/missing.md

 missing
 ```

-The behavior of the logical "and" operator [`&`](@ref) is similar to that of the
-`|` operator, with the difference that missingness does not propagate when
-one of the operands is `false`.
-For example, when that is the case of the first
+The behavior of the logical "and" operator [`&`](@ref) is similar to that of the `|` operator, with the difference that missingness does not propagate when one of the operands is `false`.
+For example, when that is the case of the first operand:
-operand

 ```jldoctest
 julia> false & false
 false